MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-integration.md

 ## Allow XMLA endpoints and Analyze in Excel with on-premises datasets

-When enabled, users in the organization can use Excel to view and interact with on-premises Power BI datasets.
+When enabled, users in the organization can use Excel to view and interact with on-premises Power BI semantic models.
 This also allows connections to [XMLA endpoints](/power-bi/enterprise/service-premium-connect-tools).

 To learn more, see [Create Excel workbooks with refreshable Power BI data](/power-bi/collaborate-share/service-analyze-in-excel).

 ## Dataset Execute Queries REST API

-When enabled, users in the organization can query datasets by using Data Analysis Expressions (DAX) through Power BI REST APIs.
+When enabled, users in the organization can query semantic models by using Data Analysis Expressions (DAX) through Power BI REST APIs.

 To learn more, see [Datasets - Execute Queries](/rest/api/power-bi/datasets/execute-queries).